 - Develop and finalize the agenda with key discussion points and intended outcomes.

-- Host the meeting in a neutral location that's desirable for all attendees.
+- Host the meeting in a neutral, accessible location for all attendees.

-- For the deeper discussions, involve your financial advisor, attorney or tax advisor.
+- Involve your financial advisor, attorney or tax advisor in the more detailed meetings.

 Learn more about family discussions concerning your estate.